About Some Client Authors Stopping Updates#

 -

-Operation Two (Adjust Group Policy, Mac Skip)#
+Operation Two (Adjust Group Policy, Mac users can skip)#

 , and click OK).